CaraMcAvinchey/the-puzzle-exchange/README.md

 ### DESIGN CHOICES

 #### Colors
+- The hero image of a white puzzle piece on a yellow background inspired the color palette of the website.
 #### Typography
+- The logo and headings use Roboto Condensed and body text uses Lato.
 #### Images
 - The home page has an overhead shot of a puzzle piece on a yellow background.
 This image inspired the color and typography choices of the website.
 First time visitors will understand the theme of the page from the logo and image choice.